10 Easy Steps To Create Your Own Coaching Tool, Exercise or Seminar Handout!

-If you're wondering about Coaching Tools - what they are and how they help, FIRST read our Complete Guide to Coaching Tools >>
+If you're wondering what Coaching Tools are, try our Complete Guide to Coaching Tools here >>

-So, here are 10 Easy Steps to Create a One Page Coaching Exercise or Seminar Handout:
+So, here are 10 Easy Steps to Create a One Page Coaching Exercise or Seminar Handout

-1. Write the title of your Workshop or Exercise at the top of the page - make it big and bold!
+Then write it at the top of the page, making it big and bold!

-2. Thinking about your Workshop or Exercise, answer the following questions:
+Thinking about your Workshop or Exercise, answer the following questions:

 1. What is the learning, concept, coaching wisdom or knowledge that you want your clients/workshop attendees to leave with?